Sudan

 ANALYSIS:

 Since former President Bashir was ousted, General Burhan and General Hemedti have consistently obstructed Sudan’s political transition to preserve and expand their power and privileges.
-Both continued to recruit forces along ethnic lines and strengthen relationships with regional powers, including several Gulf states.
-The transition process did not receive the necessary support from civil society groups and experts who felt that involving the military in negotiations legitimized the 2021 coup and rewarded actors involved in grave human rights violations and atrocities.
+Both continue to recruit forces along ethnic lines and strengthen relationships with regional powers, including several Gulf states.
+Many civil society groups and experts did not support the transition process, warning that involving the military in negotiations legitimized the 2021 coup and rewarded actors involved in grave human rights violations and atrocities.

 For decades, the Arab-dominated government imposed its control on ethnic minorities and exploited ethnic divisions and the presence of armed Arab militias – including the Janjaweed, the forerunner of the RSF – resulted in competition and deadly conflicts over shrinking resources and pastoral land.
 Local authorities have lacked the capacity and resources to ensure the protection of civilians.
-Amidst the current conflict, civilians in Darfur, particularly those from non-Arab communities, are at risk of ethnic cleansing and genocide given the region’s genocidal history, entrenched impunity for past crimes and the ethnically charged nature of the current violence.
-A ceasefire agreement between the SAF and RSF will not bring an end to this parallel campaign of identity-based mass violence.
+Amid the current conflict, civilians in Darfur, particularly those from non-Arab communities, are at risk of ethnic cleansing and genocide given the region’s genocidal history, entrenched impunity for past crimes and the ethnically charged nature of the ongoing violence.
+While a ceasefire agreement between the SAF and RSF remains important, such an agreement on its own will not bring an end to the RSF’s parallel campaign of identity-based mass violence.

 RISK ASSESSMENT:

-• Political instability caused by abrupt or irregular regime change or transfer of power and widespread mistrust in state institutions.
+• Political instability caused by abrupt or irregular regime change and widespread mistrust in state institutions.

-• Humanitarian and human rights crisis caused by armed confrontation between military actors, including in densely populated areas.
+• Humanitarian and human rights crisis caused by armed confrontation, including in densely populated areas.

 • Deliberate targeting of civilians based on their ethnicity, which may amount to ethnic cleansing and genocide.

-• Past or present serious discriminatory, segregationist, restrictive or exclusionary practices, policies or legislation against marginalized communities and persons belonging to minority groups, some of which may amount to crimes against humanity and acts of genocide.
+• Past or present serious discriminatory practices, policies or legislation against marginalized communities and persons belonging to minority groups, some of which may amount to crimes against humanity and acts of genocide.

-• Absence of reconciliation or transitional justice processes following conflict and atrocities.
+• Absence of reconciliation or transitional justice processes following decades of conflict and atrocities.

 NECESSARY ACTION:

-General Burhan and General Hemedti must agree to a permanent cessation of hostilities and ensure adherence to international humanitarian and human rights law by all forces under their command.
+Generals Burhan and Hemedti must agree to a permanent cessation of hostilities and all forces under their command must adhere to international human rights and humanitarian law.
 In addition to ceasefire negotiations, the international community must assess the risk of further atrocities, including evaluating which communities are at imminent risk, and determine appropriate response.

 It is essential that humanitarian organizations are allowed safe and unhindered access.
 International donors must utilize more innovative ways of delivering aid to vulnerable populations across Sudan, including by supporting civilian-run Resistance Committees and neighborhood communities and disbursing cash grants.